In the deep south of Italy, in the heel of the country’s boot, is the region of Puglia. You will fall in love with its sleepy

 1) Avoid the Crowds

-has always been a summer destination for Italians who flock to the beaches in August, but tourists have only begun
+always been a summer destination for Italians who flock to the beaches in August, but tourists have only begun visiting in

 The antipasti, platters of marinated and grilled vegetables, cheeses like the wonderfully oozy burrata, and other tasty